Thursday, 23 November 2023

 The nearest public toilets are at the Green Welly Stop, 50 metres from the start of the trail.

 The Cattle Creep Trail begins at the north end of Tyndrum village where the West Highland Way crosses the A82.
 There is no designated car park, but lots of other car parks and on street parking can be found around the village.
+Please park with consideration and do not block pedestrian and vehicle access points.
+Do consider public and active transport if available and possible.

 Walk west from the Green Welly Stop, turning left just after the main road crosses a burn.
 The first waymarker for the trail sits just below the sign for the West Highland Way.